msMatix/BuildMetaData/README.md

 a different background for the image depending on the rarity.
 The app is based on the TkInter-Lib.
 So that the project dependencies can be resolved correctly, Py-Poetry was used.

 The folder structure is shown below.
-Note that the folders 'image_bg_png', 'image_bg_webp' and 'metadata' are generated automatically.
-The folder, where the images ('image') should be located and in which also a folder for the background images ('background') is, must be created manually.
+Note that the folders `image_bg_png`, `image_bg_webp` and `metadata` are generated automatically.
+The folder, where the images (`image`) should be located and in which also a folder for the background images (`background`) is, must be created manually.
+Keep in mind that the folder of the background images has to be a subfolder of the image folder.
+It is helpful here that the equipment images are also created as subfolders (`equipment`) of the image folder.

 ```